jshin313/site/content/notes/Physics/physics2.md

 ## 20: The Micro/Macro Connection

+### Questions
+We still have the following questions:

+* Why does the ideal gas law work on *every* gas?
+* Why is the molar specific heat ($C_v$) the same for all monatomic gases (12.5), diatomic gases (20.8), and elemental solids (25.0)?
+* What is Temperature?
+* Why does a gas have pressure?

+### Assumptions
+* $N$ identical particles of mass $m$
+* No intermolecular forces, so molecules only have kinetic energy, no potential energy
+* Molecular motion is random (average speed is dependent on temperature)
+* Collisions with the wall of the container are elastic

 ### Molecular Speeds and Collisions
 * There is a distribution of velocities for gas particles, not just one speed
 * Pressure and temperature are based on the **average** of these speeds